-As of March 31, 2018, the audit committee was composed of Mr. Canan, as chairperson, Dr. Carter and Ms. D'Alvise.
-Each of Mr. Canan and Dr. Carter is "financially literate" and "independent" within the meaning of National Instrument 52-110 of the Canadian Securities Administrators ("NI 52-110").
-In accordance with the exemption provided under Section 3.5 of NI 52-110, Ms. D'Alvise acted as a member of the audit committee from January 16, 2018 to April 27, 2018 in order to fill a vacancy resulting from the resignation of Mr. Schottenfeld on January 16, 2018.
-As of the date of this Circular, the audit committee is composed of independent members within the meaning of NI 52-110, namely Mr. Canan, Dr. Carter and Mr. Olds.
+As of March 31, 2019, the audit committee was composed of Mr. Canan, as chairperson, Dr. Carter and Mr. Olds.
+Each member of the audit committee is "financially literate" and "independent" within the meaning of National Instrument 52-110 of the Canadian Securities Administrators ("NI 52-110").
 For more information on the expertise and experience of each member, please refer to the "Report on the Audit Committee" section of the Corporation's annual information form and the "Election of Directors - Nominees for Election as Director" section of this Circular.